hanna-ry/java-workshop/index.md

   }
 ```

 Try running the program.
 You should see a matrix of blank cards.
 If you try clicking one, nothing will happen.
-Time to change that.
+We are not doing anything in the listener, so the application isn't doing anything when we click.
 The listener method inherented from swing is called " actionPerformed(ActionEvent e)".
 Locate it under the setUpBoard() method.

 Add this to the top of the method: